 Assessment will be triggered by a request from a member of the public, a government department, a referral from the Takedown Panel, or a member of staff at The National Archives.
 When such a request is received the record will be temporarily removed from the public domain whilst assessment takes place.

+Any records which are reclosed will have been carefully assessed by the Reclosure Panel composed of members of staff with expertise in Freedom of Information (FOI) and Data Protection, along with records and catalogue specialists from across The National Archives.
+The Reclosure Panel is chaired by the Director for Public Records Access and Government Services.
 Access to records being considered for reclosure will be temporarily restricted whilst a decision is being taken.
 During this time the temporary access restriction will be indicated on Discovery.
 If reclosure is agreed the access status will be amended in line with other closed records.
 If the record is not recommended for reclosure, the access status will revert to open.

 Examples of when the Reclosure Panel might recommend an open record be closed include, but are not limited to, the following:

-• Because of changed circumstances, information in records previously opened in good faith is now considered to require closure.
+- Because of changed circumstances, information in records previously opened in good faith is now considered to require closure.
 In making a decision the panel will use exemptions in the Freedom of Information (FOI) Act 2000 or the Environmental Information Regulations (EIR) 2004 as an objective test

-• Where the material is sensitive personal information about someone who is still alive and continued public access would be unlawful or unfair to them under data protection legislation, or would breach their own or their family’s right to a private and family life under the Human Rights Act 1998
+- Where the material is sensitive personal information about someone who is still alive and continued public access would be unlawful or unfair to them under data protection legislation, or would breach their own or their family’s right to a private and family life under the Human Rights Act 1998

-• Where information was released in error and removal is required to rectify a mistake.
+- Where information was released in error and removal is required to rectify a mistake.
 Again, in making a decision the Panel will use exemptions in the FOI Act or the EIR, and Data Protection Principles as an objective test

 When assessing cases, the Reclosure Panel will take into account the age of the record, how long it has been in the public domain, whether the information is likely to be available elsewhere, and the public interest in withholding the record from public access.
 The Reclosure Panel will then come to a conclusion as to whether the record should remain available for public access or be closed in full or in part (if the latter applies, the rest of the record will be returned to the public domain).

 If a record is to be closed in full or in part the Reclosure Panel will also determine the date at which it should be released or its closure re-reviewed.
-The Reclosure Panel’s recommendations will be reported to the Executive Team and confirmed by the Keeper.
-Decisions to close records that were previously open will be reported to the Advisory Council on National Records and Archives.

 This policy does not affect the statutory rights of members of the public to request access to a closed record by making a request under the FOI Act or the EIR.
 Requests will be treated on their merits and a further assessment of whether the information can be returned to the public domain will be undertaken.

-Should the member of public disagree with a Panel’s decision not to reclose information, then they have the right to appeal to the Keeper and Chief Executive of The National Archives.
+Should a member of public disagree with a decision taken by the Takedown and or Reclosure Panels, then they have the right to appeal to the Keeper and Chief Executive of The National Archives.
+Appeals must be received within two months of the decision being notified to the member of public.
 For further details, please contact the Quality Manager.